 The museum has a large elevator that goes to all floors and wheelchair-accessible toilets throughout the building.
 All walkways are at least 1.2m wide to accommodate wheelchair users.
 Manual wheelchairs are available free of charge upon request at the level 1 Visitor Experience Counter.
 Furthermore, guide dogs are allowed inside the museum and there are concession rates for people with disabilities (PWDs) and their guardians when purchasing tickets to visit the museum.

 Cost: Admission costs vary based on the exhibitions you want to visit.
-For all exhibitions seniors are eligible for lower concession prices.
+Seniors are eligible for lower concession prices for all exhibitions.
 For example, entry to the Future World exhibition is $16 for adults and $12 for seniors.
 There are also discounted bundle prices if you want to go to two or more exhibitions at the same time.
 Check the ArtScience Museum ticketing page for the latest exhibitions and prices.

 Address: 6 Bayfront Ave S018974 (near Bayfront MRT Station)

-Cost: Entering the gardens is free of charge.
+Cost: Entrance to the garden is free of charge.
 Admission charges to the Orchid Garden are just $1 for seniors above 65 who are Singaporean citizens, PRs or who hold certain passes like employment passes or dependant’s passes, and $5 for adults in the same category.

 Address: 1 Cluny Road S259569